rtrombone/safer-solana/sealevel-tools/README.md

 ## Dependencies

-Minimum-supported Rust version: 1.75.
-For reference, these are the minimum-supported versions of the following minor versions of Solana crates:
-- v2.0 -- MSRV 1.75
-- v2.1 -- MSRV 1.79

-Keep in mind that with future Solana 2.0 minor versions, MSRV may uptick.
+Minimum-supported Rust version: **1.79**, which matches MSRV of Solana-related crates with version ^2.1.4.
+Keep in mind that with future Solana versions, MSRV may uptick.

-Currently, this package leverages [sealevel-nostd-entrypoint], which is a fork of [solana-nostd-entrypoint] (an optimized no-std program entrypoint library) updated to use Solana 2.0.
+Currently, this package leverages [sealevel-nostd-entrypoint], which is a fork of [solana-nostd-entrypoint] (an optimized no-std program entrypoint library) updated to use Solana ^2.0.
 Its contents are re-exported for convenience into the [entrypoint] submodule.

 ## Feature Flags